The Role of bilinguals in the Bayesian naming game: Upper bound for bilinguals: Mean-field approximation

-Next, we shall consider a coordinate transformation in the $x$-$y$ plane, which proves useful for finding an approximate estimate of the maximum fraction of bilinguals $\zmax$ that can emerge during the dynamics.
-Note that $\zmax = \max\{ z\left(t\right): 0 < t < t_{\rm conv} \}$ where $t_{\rm conv}$ denotes the convergence time, i.e., the time required for the system to reach consensus.
+Next, we provide for the two models approximate estimates of the maximum fractions of bilinguals that can emerge during the dynamics, $\zmax = \max\{ z\left(t\right): 0 < t < t_{\rm conv} \}$, where $t_{\rm conv}$ denotes the convergence time, i.e., the time required for the system to reach consensus.